The EMP Building

 EMP is dedicated to providing an educational and interactive experience for all visitors.
 EMP’s designers and architects worked with representatives from the Seattle disabled community to ensure that music fans and EMP employees with disabilities could count on easy access to the entire museum.
 The multi-level building is accessible via six elevators.
-All stairwell handles comply with building codes regarding size and placement.

 - Electric door openers at all EMP entrances